Designing a Wrapper for Terraform & OpenTofu

 }

 The SHA256 hash in the locals provides a unique identifier for each instance of the root module.
-This enables us to have a short handle
+This enables us to have a short edition_id

 .

-For convenience, the tooling includes tasks to calculate the handle and the full SHA256 hash, so that you can match deployed resources to the code that produced them:
+For convenience, the tooling includes tasks to calculate the ID and the full SHA256 hash, so that we can match deployed resources to the code that produced them:

-The provided module code also deploys an AWS Parameter Store parameter that has the SHA256 hash, and attaches an InstanceSha256
+The provided module code also deploys an AWS Parameter Store parameter that has the edition_id

 tag to every resource.
 This enables us to query AWS for resources by instance.